ngamiga@gmail.com

 Introduction

 From Amiga Inc website in 1999.
 “The Amiga Multimedia Convergence Computer (Amiga MCC) - a hardware/software platform specifically designed to meld outstanding multimedia performance, a new level of ease of use, transparent access to the Internet and, through home networking, access to a growing family of Amiga-compatible devices around the home.
-The Amiga MCC will be distributed in two formats: an integrated multimedia convergence computer, and a standard ATX motherboard.
-Both include the Amiga OE, an underlying OS, and support for digital video/DVD, 3D graphics, surround sound, and emerging broadband and home networking standards.
-The Amiga MCC is intended to serve as both a great platform for multimedia applications such as 3D gaming and digital video integration, and as the hub for a next-generation distributed home computing environment.”
+The Amiga MCC was to be distributed in two formats: an integrated multimedia convergence computer, and a standard ATX motherboard.
+Both would have included the Amiga OE, an underlying OS, and support for digital video/DVD, 3D graphics, surround sound, and emerging broadband and home networking standards.
+The Amiga MCC was intended to serve as both a great platform for multimedia applications such as 3D gaming and digital video integration, and as the hub for a next-generation distributed home computing environment.”

 The Design